medication abortion

 The waiting game for it to happen

-Nothing’s changed just yet, but the far right has been working hard to ban Mifepristone.
+Nothing’s changed just yet, but there are efforts to ban Mifepristone.
 For now, though, Mifepristone is still widely available, and the combo of Mifepristone and Misoprostol is still the go-to for medication abortions.

 MISOPROSTOL-ONLY ABORTION